Skip to main content

 2.0 Policy

-• 2.1.
-It is the policy of the Organization that during the conduct of research there must be adequate resources to protect human subjects
+It is the policy of the Organization that

 • 2.2.
-It is the policy of the Organization that the Principal Investigator is responsible for ensuring the necessary resources are available to protect the rights and welfare of human subjects.
+The Principal Investigator is responsible for ensuring the necessary resources are available to protect the rights and welfare of human subjects.

-3.0 PI and Certifier Obligation
+3.0 PI Responsibilities

-• 3.1.8.
-There are adequate available medical or psychosocial resources in consideration of the nature of the research (for example, medical services, counseling, social support services), and resources necessary to facilitate communication with individuals who do not speak English or who have other impairments.
+• 3.1.9.
+As appropriate, there are adequate resources necessary to facilitate communication with individuals who do not speak English or who have additional needs or vulnerabilities.

-4.0 IRB Review of Resources
+4.0 IRB Responsibilities

 DOCUMENT HISTORY: